mohameds-dev/mohameds-dev/README.md

 - 👀 I’m interested in Computer science.
 - 🌱 I’m currently learning Computer Science concepts and technologies.
 - 💞️ I’m looking to collaborate on competitive programming, Flutter, ReactJS and Django!
 - 📫 How to reach me?
-Through my LinkedIn: https://www.linkedin.com/in/mohamed-s-abdelrahman-74bb2b23a/
+Through my [LinkedIn](https://www.linkedin.com/in/mohamed-s-abdelrahman-74bb2b23a/).
 -  My codeforces handle : mosalah_02